byOdysea/laserfocus-host/host_mvp_implementation_v3.md

 2. Formats history according to the LLM's expected input format.
 3. Assembles the final system prompt using `compileSystemPrompt`:
    - Includes base system instructions.
-   - Includes host-defined rules (e.g., "Respond ONLY with JSON { 'tool': ..., 'arguments': ... } for tool calls").
+   - **Crucially, includes host-defined rules for tool invocation format (e.g., "Respond ONLY with JSON wrapped in `tool ... ` delimiters").**
    - Lists available tools with descriptions and parameters.
-   - Appends the specific textual guidance fetched from each server's `"tool-descriptions"` prompt.
+   - Appends the specific textual guidance fetched from each server's `"tool-descriptions"` prompt or the generated fallback.
 4. Estimates token count to verify within limits.
 5. Internally streams raw LLM responses via `generateRawResponse`.
+   - **Handles potential chunking:** Implements buffering logic to assemble complete tool call JSON blobs even if they arrive across multiple stream chunks, using the specified delimiters (e.g., `tool ... `) to identify the start and end of the JSON block.
 6. Converts each raw response to a structured ChatMessage via `convertRawResponseToChatMessage`:
-   - Text responses become assistant messages with text content.
+   - Text responses (outside delimiters) become assistant messages with text content.
-   - Tool calls become assistant messages with tool metadata, expected in the specified JSON format.
+   - **Successfully parsed JSON tool calls (assembled from buffer) become assistant messages with tool metadata.**
-   - Handles potential malformed JSON from the LLM gracefully (e.g., logs error, returns a system error message).
+   - Handles potential malformed JSON (parsing errors after assembling the complete block) gracefully (e.g., logs error, returns a system error message).
+   - Handles streaming errors (e.g., incomplete delimiter blocks) gracefully.
 7. Yields properly formatted ChatMessage objects to the Orchestrator.
 8. Handles timeouts or client cancellations.

 #### Prompt Engineering for Tools

 - Relies on the `compileSystemPrompt` method to assemble the context.
-- **Crucially includes a host-defined instruction mandating the exact JSON output format for tool calls.**
+- **Crucially includes a host-defined instruction mandating the exact output format for tool calls, including wrapping the JSON in specific delimiters (e.g., `tool ... `).** Example: "When you need to use a tool, respond ONLY with the tool call JSON object enclosed in triple backticks like this:\n\`\`\`tool\n{ \"tool\": \"qualifiedToolName\", \"arguments\": { /_ args _/ } }\n\`\`\`\nDo not add any other text before the opening \`\`\`tool or after the closing \`\`\`."
-- Leverages the specific instructions fetched from each server's `"tool-descriptions"` prompt.
+- Leverages the specific instructions fetched from each server's `"tool-descriptions"` prompt (or generated fallback).
 - Instructs the LLM (via the base prompt) to maintain a coherent narrative around tool calls and handle results naturally.

 ### 2.4 MCP Coordinator